tbmorlan/metal-music-analysis/README.md

 This is **all** of the genres' review counts added up compared to the sum of the review counts of pop metal **alone**.

-That's a ratio of approximately 16:20!
+That's a ratio of approximately 16 pop metal reviews for every 20 reviews for all the other genres combined!

 <details>
 <summary>Exact Ratio</summary>
+16:20

 1620756 / 100000 = 16.20756

 1997811 / 100000 = 19.97811